• Skip to primary navigation

 7. You’ll know the sauce is a perfect thickness when pulling a spatula across it leaves a cavern in the pan that slowly fills in.

-8. Combine 2 tbsp. flour with ¼ cup beef broth in a small bowl.
-Mix thoroughly, ensuring there are no lumps.
-Slowly add slurry to sauce while stirring to thicken.
-If you intend to mix sauce into roast drippings before serving (highly recommended!) don’t add salt.
+8. If you intend to mix sauce into roast drippings before serving (highly recommended!) don’t add salt.
 But if you want to reheat the sauce without mixing into drippings, add salt and pepper to taste.
 Add back mushrooms, stir and serve.

 Top round roast beef in a tray with mushroom sauce being poured on with as spoon on a table.